PreTeXtBook/pretext-cli/README.md

 b'<pretext><article><p>Hello PreTeXt World!</p></article></pretext>'
 ```

+Or use `pipenv shell` to enter the virtual environment directly.

+To add dependencies for the package, update `setup.py`. then run `pipenv update`.

+To add dependencies for the development environment, use `pipenv install [package]`.

 ## PreTeXt XSL

-Right now, we're developing against a frozen snapshot of PreTeXt:
+Right now, we're developing against this frozen snapshot of PreTeXt:
 <https://github.com/rbeezer/mathbook/commit/cf93da622c6177bbc3eefc79a11cfdcc0b971c99>